dahisland/fullscreen-modale-customizable-lib/README.md

 `import { ModaleFullscreen } from "modale-fullscreen-customizable";`

+Then, you can use the component in your file like others components.

+ex: `<ModaleFullscreen />`

 ## \* HOW IT WORKS

 By default, this modale only display an empty container with an icon used to close modale by using the function of your choice.